 With the wealth of both internal and external data that is now been compiled and made available, it would seem the situation should be fairly clear.

-If you have been involved in an accident involving an SUV or suffered any form of personal injury in Texas contact 866-293-4768 for a free consultation.
+If you have been involved in an accident involving an SUV or suffered any form of personal injury in Texas call our pedestrian accident lawyers for a free consultation.
 As always, we stand ready to help preserve your rights and make sure justice is served.